proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/vhost_lib.rst

     Enabling this flag should only be done when the calling application does not pre-fault the guest shared memory, otherwise migration would fail.

+  - ``RTE_VHOST_USER_LINEARBUF_SUPPORT``

+    Enabling this flag forces vhost dequeue function to only provide linear pktmbuf (no multi-segmented pktmbuf).

+    The vhost library by default provides a single pktmbuf for given a packet, but if for some reason the data doesn't fit into a single pktmbuf (e.g., TSO is enabled), the library will allocate additional pktmbufs from the same mempool and chain them together to create a multi-segmented pktmbuf.

+    However, the vhost application needs to support multi-segmented format.
+    If the vhost application does not support that format and requires large buffers to be dequeue, this flag should be enabled to force only linear buffers (see RTE_VHOST_USER_EXTBUF_SUPPORT) or drop the packet.

+    It is disabled by default.

+  - ``RTE_VHOST_USER_EXTBUF_SUPPORT``

+    Enabling this flag allows vhost dequeue function to allocate and attach an external buffer to a pktmbuf if the pkmbuf doesn't provide enough space to store all data.

+    This is useful when the vhost application wants to support large packets but doesn't want to increase the default mempool object size nor to support multi-segmented mbufs (non-linear).
+In this case, a fresh buffer is allocated using rte_malloc() which gets attached to a pktmbuf using rte_pktmbuf_attach_extbuf().

+    See RTE_VHOST_USER_LINEARBUF_SUPPORT as well to disable multi-segmented mbufs for application that doesn't support chained mbufs.

+    It is disabled by default.

+  - ``RTE_VHOST_USER_ASYNC_COPY``

+    Asynchronous data path will be enabled when this flag is set.
+Async data path allows applications to enable DMA acceleration for vhost queues.
+Vhost leverages the registered DMA channels to free CPU from memory copy operations in data path.
+A set of async data path APIs are defined for DPDK applications to make use of the async capability.
+Only packets enqueued/dequeued by async APIs are processed through the async data path.

+    Currently this feature is only implemented on split ring enqueue data path.

+    It is disabled by default.

+  - ``RTE_VHOST_USER_NET_COMPLIANT_OL_FLAGS``

+    Since v16.04, the vhost library forwards checksum and gso requests for packets received from a virtio driver by filling Tx offload metadata in the mbuf.
+This behavior is inconsistent with other drivers but it is left untouched for existing applications that might rely on it.

+    This flag disables the legacy behavior and instead ask vhost to simply populate Rx offload metadata in the mbuf.

+    It is disabled by default.

+  - ``RTE_VHOST_USER_NET_STATS_ENABLE``

+  Per-virtqueue statistics collection will be enabled when this flag is set.
+  When enabled, the application may use rte_vhost_stats_get_names() and rte_vhost_stats_get() to collect statistics, and rte_vhost_stats_reset() to reset them.

+  It is disabled by default

 * ``rte_vhost_driver_set_features(path, features)``